gomorpheus/morpheus-cli-docs/CLI-Manual.md

 ```
 Usage: morpheus clouds update [name] [options]
+        --costing-mode VALUE         Costing Mode can be off, costing, or full.
+Default is off.
+        --credential VALUE           Credential ID or "local"
     -O, --option OPTION              Option in the format -O field="value"
         --prompt                     Always prompts.
 Use passed options as the default value.
     -N, --no-prompt                  Skip prompts.
 Use default values for all optional fields.